The Origins and History of the Maine Coast Heritage Trust

 On Nov.
 13, 1986, National Park Service official Mary Foley in the Boston office of the NPS North Atlantic Region, had told Tyler that NPS was evaluating six sites in Maine as potential National Natural Landmarks and “enclosed the Section 8 reporting forms you will need.”

-“Section 8 reports” referred to the NPS General Authorities Act of 1970, a process at the time for NPS to recommend to Congress twelve new National Parks every year — called the “Park of the Month Club ” by those fighting against the repeated massive population displacments for new National Parks beginning in the 1970s.
-The “National Significance” designations as Landmarks are regarded under NPS policy as justifying being taken over as a National Park.
-NPS and its lobby were openly describing the Landmarks designation program as a “feeder program” for new National Parks and “Ladies in Waiting”.
+“Section 8 reports” referred to authority under the NPS General Authorities Act of 1970, a process at the time for NPS to recommend to Congress twelve new National Parks every year — called the “Park of the Month Club ” by those fighting against the surge in repeated massive population displacements for new National Parks beginning in the 1970s.
+The “National Significance” designations as Landmarks are regarded under NPS policy as the primary criterion for being taken over as a National Park.
+NPS and its lobby were openly describing the National Natural Landmarks designation program as a “feeder program” for new National Parks and “Ladies in Waiting”.

 The NPS Landmarks program, begun by NPS and The Nature Conservancy in 1961 and later turned into a new park feeder program, was not authorized by Congress but was required by NPS regulations to notify the landowners and obtain permission to inspect their land.
 The downeast Maine property owners, all of whom had been identified by John Briggs in the State Planning Office by April 1987, were not told anything.